An interface formulation of the Laplace-Beltrami problem on piecewise smooth surfaces: The Laplace-Beltrami problem

 \end{definition} In the above definition, we have introduced the notation~$\surfdiv$ and~$\surfgrad$ to denote the surface divergence and surface gradient, respectively.
 The precise definitions in the case of interest, mainly along piecewise smooth surfaces, are given below in Section~\ref{sec:lipschitz}.

 With the above definition of~$\surflap$, the Laplace-Beltrami problem refers to solving the equation

 for the unknown function~$u$.
 One must define the domains of the data~$f$ and solution~$u$ to this problem carefully in order to ensure that the problem is well-posed, as the Laplace-Beltrami operator is neither injective nor surjective.
 The operator has a well-known one-dimensional null space: the space of constant functions along~$\Gamma$~\cite{nedelec2001}.
-It is also well known that the range of the Laplace-Beltrami operator omits constant functions (i.e. functions with non-zero mean).
+Since the Laplace-Beltrami operator is self-adjoint (see below), the range of the operator is thus the space of functions with zero mean.
 A standard well-posed version of this problem is summarized in the following theorem, which is proved in~\cite{Warner2013}: \begin{theorem} Suppose that $\Gamma$ is a closed surface that is $C^k$ for some $k\geq 2$.
-Then, the Laplace-Beltrami problem~\eqref{eq:lapbel} has a unique mean-zero solution for every continuous mean-zero right hand side.
-Furthermore, if the right hand side is in $C^{\ell}(\Gamma)$ for some $\ell\leq k-2$, then the solution~$u$ will be in~$C^{\ell+2}(\Gamma)$. \end{theorem}
+Then, the Laplace-Beltrami problem~\eqref{eq:lapbel} has a unique mean-zero solution for every mean-zero right hand side that is in~$L^2(\Gamma)$.
+Furthermore, if the right hand side is in $H^{s}(\Gamma)$ for some $s\leq k-2$, then the solution~$u$ will be in~$H^{s+2}(\Gamma)$. \end{theorem}

-We now move onto a practical discussion of the Laplace-Beltrami problem along Lipschitz surfaces, a topic which has only been somewhat studied in the literature.
+We now move onto a practical discussion of the Laplace-Beltrami problem along Lipschitz surfaces, a topic which has received less attention in the literature.